Coronary Heart Disease Living With

 Receive follow-up care

-It is important to get routine medical care and to take all medicines regularly, as prescribed, as part of your treatment plan.
+It is important to get routine medical care and take all medicines regularly, as prescribed, as part of your treatment plan:

-- Follow your healthcare provider’s directions, and do not change the amount of your medicine or skip a dose unless your doctor tells you to.
+• Follow your healthcare provider’s directions, and do not change the amount of your medicine or skip a dose unless your provider tells you to.

-- Talk to your provider about how often you should schedule office visits and blood tests.
+• Talk to your provider about how often to schedule office visits and blood tests.

 Cardiac rehabilitation